journeyman88/alea-iacta-est/README.md

 ### Next implementations in line:

+- All systems: fix the descriptors for the <system> help to fit the system (to kickstart the impl was copied from 7th Sea)
+- Guild Language: add stateful configuration, to allow guilds set the language to use for their messages for commands that support i18n
 - Blacksad RPG : roll modifiers
 - Knight of the Round Academy : base roll